OllieUK/ServarrDock/README.md

 # ServarrDock: Self-Hosted Media Management and Automation System

 ServarrDock is a comprehensive Docker-based solution for self-hosted media management.
+It integrates a wide range of media-related services, all managed using Docker.
+Services are segregated into two distinct configurations to enhance manageability and security: one for core network infrastructure and one for media services.

+## System Architecture

+ServarrDock is now divided into two main parts:

+### Infrastructure Services
+Managed by the `docker-compose-infra.yml` file, this includes essential services for network management and security:
-It includes a wide range of media-related services, all integrated and managed using Traefik as a reverse proxy, with built-in support for Cloudflare and Let's Encrypt SSL certificates.
+- **Traefik**: Serves as a reverse proxy and load balancer with built-in support for Cloudflare and Let's Encrypt SSL certificates.
+- **Authelia**: Provides authentication and authorization to protect your services.
+- **Watchtower**: Automatically updates running Docker containers.
+- **PiHole**: Acts as a network-wide ad blocker and DNS server.

+### Media Services
+Managed by the `docker-compose-media.yml` file, this includes all the media handling services:
+- **Media Managers**: Sonarr, Radarr, Lidarr, Bazarr, and Prowlarr.
+- **Download Clients**: SABnzbd and qBittorrent, secured through a VPN service (Gluetun).
+- **Media Players**: Plex for managing and streaming digital media.
+- **Web Frontends**: Heimdall for application dashboard and Ombi for content request management.

 ## Services Included

-This project includes the following services:

 ### Media Managers